-To be eligible to enrol in the PCIC, candidates must send required proof that they meet either of the following requirements: A and A i or A ii or B.
+To be eligible to enrol in the PCIC, candidates must send required proof that they meet either of the following requirements.

 A: successful completion of either a high school diploma or high school equivalency certificate (having passed the General Education Development (GED) test), plus one of:

 - A minimum of three (3) years of relevant practical work experience supporting an LIT or registered BIA insolvency counsellor (CV/Resume showing relevant experience required) or,

-- A minimum of thirty (30) credit hours of post-secondary study completed in a diploma or degree program from a recognized post-secondary institution (copy of the diploma with the Academic Transcript provided by the institution required).
+- A minimum of thirty (30) credit hours of post-secondary study completed in a diploma or degree program from a recognized post-secondary institution (copy of the Academic Transcript provided by the institution required).

 B: Enrolment in the CQP

 All candidates are required to have:

-- an Internet connection to obtain course materials and other important communication;
+- a computer and an Internet connection to access course materials and complete the online examination;

-- access at his or her workplace to a suitable site for taking the online National Exam and
+- access their workplace to a suitable site for taking the online National Exam and

 - the commitment of an eligible Presiding Officer to monitor the exam.